prathamkailashya/ACM-Polygon-Collider-Open-Project23/README.md

 # ACM-Polygon-Collider-Open-Project23
-Open Project for ACM 2023, Polygon Visualisation and Collision Detection using THREE.js,CANNON.js and GJK Algorithm Visualize using the index.html
+Open Project for ACM 2023, Polygon Visualisation and Collision Detection using THREE.js,CANNON.js and GJK Algorithm.
+Visualize using the index.html